 Isopropyl alcohol “lacks the ability to kill hydrophilic viruses.”
 These type of viruses are more resistant to chemicals they don’t have a sensitive lipid layer.
 You can read more about it here.
 For this reason, alcohol for instruments like your phone is NOT considered a high-level disinfectant.

 In addition to not being able to kill everything that PhoneSoap can, alcohol would have to be applied correctly and left on a surface for the proper amount of time in order to be somewhat effective.

-The kill time of a disinfectant varies by product, but for most disinfectant wipes (with alcohol) the product label typically instructs you to "leave the cleaning surface visibly wet for 4-10 minutes, in order to fully eliminate dangerous illness-causing bacteria including Staph, E. Coli, Salmonella, MRSA, Norovirus, cold, flu and more."
+The kill time of a disinfectant varies by product, but for most disinfectant wipes with alcohol, the product label typically instructs you to "leave the cleaning surface visibly wet for 4–10 minutes to fully eliminate dangerous illness-causing bacteria including Staph, E. Coli, Salmonella, MRSA, Norovirus, cold, flu, and more."

 A team led by microbiologist Gareth Williams presented a study that found "all of the dirty wipes, including those with the disinfectant, still had some bacteria remaining on them.
 When they were reused, the wipes just transported the bacteria to another location."